Gerald Early

 He also served as a consultant on Ken Burns' documentary films Baseball, Jazz, Unforgivable Blackness: The Rise and Fall of Jack Johnson, The War, and Muhammad Ali.
-He is a regular commentator on National Public Radio's Fresh Air.
-His essays have appeared in numerous editions of Best American Essays series.
+He is a regular commentator on NPR's Fresh Air.
+His essays have appeared in numerous editions of The Best American Essays series.
 He writes on topics as diverse as American literature, the Korean War, African-American culture, Afro-American autobiography, non-fiction prose, baseball, jazz, prizefighting, Motown, Miles Davis, Muhammad Ali and Sammy Davis Jr.

+In 2024, he was elected to the American Philosophical Society.

 Background and education

-Early was born April 21, 1952, in Philadelphia, the son of Henry Early and Florence Fernandez Oglesby.
+Early was born on April 21, 1952, in Philadelphia, the son of Henry Early and Florence Fernandez Oglesby.
 His father, a baker, died when Early was nine months old, leaving his mother, a preschool teacher, to raise him and his two sisters on her own.
 Living in a poor area of the city, Early grew up befriending members of the Fifth and the South Street gangs, though he never became a member himself.
 Instead he focused on scholarly pursuits, graduating cum laude from the University of Pennsylvania in 1974.
 During Early's undergraduate years, he was introduced to the writings of Amiri Baraka and later credited the poet and playwright with influencing his own work.
 Early developed much of his writing style through involvement with the university newspaper.
 Ironically, his first major piece was a journalistic foray into the gang-related murder of a cousin.

-After earning his B.A., Early remained in Philadelphia, where he became employed by the city government.
-He also spent six months monitoring gang activities through the Crisis Intervention Network before resuming his course work at Cornell University, where he eventually earned a doctorate in English literature in 1982.
-Early landed his first teaching job as an assistant professor of black studies at St. Louis's Washington University in 1982.
-He would steadily rise to a full professorship in both the English and the renamed African and Afro-American studies departments by 1990.
+After earning his B.A. degree, Early remained in Philadelphia, where he became employed by the city government.
+He also spent six months monitoring gang activities through the Crisis Intervention Network, before resuming his course work at Cornell University, where he eventually earned a doctorate in English literature in 1982.
+Early landed his first teaching job as an assistant professor of black studies in Arts and Sciences at Washington University in St. Louis in 1982.
+He steadily rose to a full professorship in both the English and the renamed African and Afro-American studies departments by 1990.

 Personal life

 On August 27, 1977, Early married Ida Haynes, a college administrator.
-They have two children, Linnet Kristen Haynes Early and Rosalind Lenora Haynes Early.
+They have two children.